brianshumate/vaultron/README.md

 ...
 ```

-You can do the same to run a different version of the Consul container with the `TF_VAR_consul_version` environment variable as well:
+To run a different version of the Consul container, set the `TF_VAR_consul_version` environment variable like this:

 ```
 export TF_VAR_consul_version=0.7.5